-Further detail on our views on and expectations of companies with regards to a wide spectrum of environmental and social issues can be found in the EOS Engagement Plan.13
+Further detail on our views on and expectations of companies with regards to a wide spectrum of environmental and social issues can be found in the EOS Engagement Plan.
+14 february-2021.pdf

 Below we highlight two key environmental and social topics which will inform our vote policies in 2022: climate change, and human and labour rights.